Key takeaways

-Evaluation dimensions that usually matter
+Which evaluation dimensions usually matter most?

 Vocational planners tend to weight these dimensions more heavily than a generic procurement checklist would suggest:

-- Depth of the planning model — years, terms, courses, modules, and pathways, not just weekly grids
+- Depth of the planning model: years, terms, courses, modules, and pathways, not just weekly grids

 - Support for workshops, specialist rooms, and equipment as first-class resources